titocampis/b-tool-dcompose/README.md

-# Birthday Tool with Docker Compose
+# Birthday Tool with Docker Compose 🎉

-The idea of this mini project is to be the best friend of the world!!
-One of the bigest problems of a good friend is always remember the birthdays of your friends...
-But being honest, it is not always possible.
-That's why I developed this tool, to run into a raspberry pi (or wherever because it is implemented in docker).
-It will always remember you the birthday of your friends in order you can be the friend you always wanted to be! :tada:
+Imagine a world where you never miss a friend's birthday again.
+This project aims to be the ultimate companion, ensuring you remember every special day.
+One of the greatest challenges of being a good friend is keeping track of birthdays; but let’s face it, life gets busy.
+That's when this tool comes into play, designed to run on a Raspberry Pi (or any environment, thanks to Docker).
+It will faithfully remind you of your friends’ birthdays, helping you become the thoughtful friend you’ve always aspired to be! 🎉

-For this, we will need:
+To bring this idea to life, we will set up:

-1. A docker container running a mongodb database with all the birthdays of my friends
+- A Docker container hosting a MongoDB database to store all your friends' birthdays.
-2. Another docker container with 2 cronjobs:
+- Another Docker container with two crucial cron jobs:
-    - 1 job executed each day at 00:00 to check if it is the birthday of some of my friends, and in case it is, send a mail to my mailbox notifying me about it and with the years he or she is turning
+    - A daily job at midnight that checks if it's anyone's birthday and sends an email notification with their age.
-    - 1 job executed the 1st day of each month to check and send all the birthdays of the month to my mailbox with the same information
+    - A monthly job on the 1st, summarizing all the upcoming birthdays and sending a comprehensive email with the same details.

+Get ready to impress your friends with your impeccable memory and thoughtfulness!

 ## Index
 1. [Introduction](#introduction)